SAP-archive/cloud-olingo-identity-ochat/README.md

 __Step 6: Install the third party dependencies into your local repository__

-__Step 7: Install the built OChat.war archive as a Java Application in your HANA Cloud Platform account__
+__Step 7: Install the built OChat.war archive as a Java Application in your HANA Cloud Platform account.
+IMPORTANT: the current version of OChat must be installed in a "Tomcat 7" container.__

 __Step 8: Navigate to the web service URL:__